liborty/TokenCrypt/README.md

 ### `expimptest testdir`

-is just like `crptest`, except it tests `expcrypt` and its creation of the archive files instead of directories.
+is just like `crptest`, except it tests `expcrypt` and its output archive files instead of directories.
 In both cases, `impcrypt` is used for unpacking, decrypting and decompressing back.
 The reconstructed files should be reported as being identical to the originals.

 ## Exercise

 Suppose you maintain some git repository, say `mygitrepo`.
 Go one level up:  `cd ..`, and run:
 `ncrpt -r mygitrepo mygitkeys gencrypted`
-Then, after some new trivial push from your repository, go back and run:
+Then, after some new trivial push from your repository, go back and run again:
-`ncrpt -r -u -c mygitrepo mygitkeys gencrypted`
+`ncrpt -ruc mygitrepo mygitkeys gencrypted`
-This will update only the file(s) that you changed.
-What may come as a surprise is also the number of files added/changed by git in `.git`.
+This will update only the file(s) that have changed.
+What may come as a surprise is the number of files added/changed by git in `.git`.

 Note that TokenCrypt does not leave any such large hidden footprints on your filesystem.